11 Types of Sales Tools You Must Know in 2023

-Sales professionals who rely on sales technology outperform their peers.
-In this article, we'll introduce you to the ten sales software categories we think are the most important for you to be aquatinted with.
+Sales professionals who leverage sales technology outperform their peers.
+In this article, we'll introduce you to the eleven sales software categories that we think are the most important for you to be acquainted with.

 What are sales tools?

-Sales tools refer to digital tools used by sales professional to make their work easier.
-Sales tool categories include customer relationship management (CRM), sales intelligence, sales acceleration, sales gamification, sales analytics, video conferencing, e-signature, account-based marketing, marketing automation, and customer service softwares.
+Sales tools refer to digital tools used by sales professionals to make their work easier.
+Sales tool is an umbrella term that encompasses a number of different technologies, including customer relationship management (CRM), sales intelligence and prospecting, sales acceleration, and data connectors and integrations, to name but a few.

 The X factor for closing (the right) deals

-Another reason for investing in sales technology is that employees lately have started to demand modern tools for their organization.
-This means that companies using conservative or old-fashioned sales methods not only risk losing sales, but even seeing their best sales talent leave them.
-According to LinkedIn’s State of Sales 2018, 73 percent of sales professionals use sales technology to close more deals.
+Another reason for investing in sales technology is that employees have started to demand access to a greater variety of modern tools.
+This means that companies using conservative or old-fashioned sales methods not only risk losing sales but even seeing their best sales talent leave them.
+According to LinkedIn’s State of Sales 2021, 94 percent of sales professionals say sales tools help them close more deals, highlighting the importance of sales tools.

 - CRM software